UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 Quick red flags that expose a fake UPS message

-Let’s make this practical.
-If a message hits your inbox and you’re unsure, scan for these signs before doing anything.
+Practical version: if a message lands and you’re unsure, scan for these before doing anything.

 Fast check: grammatical errors, phone calls, and fake websites

-- Grammatical errors that look like rushed, unnatural writing.
-Real companies can make typos, but scam messages often stack mistakes and odd phrasing.
-If it reads like it was stitched together, treat it as suspicious.
+- Grammatical errors and odd phrasing.
+Real companies make typos too, but scam messages often stack mistakes.
+If it reads like it was stitched together, be suspicious.

-- A random phone number that demands you call now.
-Scammers love pushing victims into phone calls because it’s easier to manipulate someone live than over email.
+- A random number that demands you call now.
+Scammers push for phone calls because it’s easier to manipulate someone live than over email.

-- Links that lead to fake websites or other fraudulent websites.
-Hover on desktop, or press-and-hold on mobile to preview where a link goes.
-If the domain looks weird, it’s likely a trap.
+- Links to lookalike domains.
+Hover on desktop or press-and-hold on mobile to preview the destination.
+If the domain looks off, it’s a trap.

-- “Confirm your details” pages that ask for personal information or payment info.
-The FTC warns that phishing is often about stealing account numbers or Social Security numbers.
+- “Confirm your details” pages asking for personal or payment info.
+The FTC warns phishing is usually about stealing account numbers or Social Security numbers.

 - Claims about “account activity” or charges you don’t recognize.
-Any alert about suspicious activity should be verified through known channels, not the message itself.
+Verify any such alert through known channels, never the message itself.

 What to do if you clicked, replied, or paid